tagazok/my-workshops/custom-vision/tutorial.md

 * Go to the `Performance` tab and click `Publish`
 * Enter `dogs` as `Model name`
-* Select the resource in your subscription
+* Select the resource in your subscription named `myresource-Prediction`
 * Click `Publish`

 --sep--